connorjs/tasks.how/README.md

 ### Experiences directory

-Vertical “feature slices” that pair a **BFF (Backend for Frontend)** with its corresponding **UI**.
+Vertical “feature slices” that pair a BFF (Backend for Frontend) with its corresponding UI.

-Each subfolder represents an end-user experience or product area.
+Each subdirectory represents an end-user experience or product area.
 These directories combine all the code that changes together for a given feature.

-The typical project pattern follows.
+The following shows the typical project pattern.

 - `*.bff` - .NET Minimal API shaping data for the UI.
 - `*.ui` - React (Vite + TypeScript) front-end application.
 - Shared view models and API clients are defined locally or imported from generated packages.

-This structure keeps **feature and UI layers co-located**, promoting vertical ownership and faster iteration.
+This structure keeps feature and UI layers co-located, promoting vertical ownership and faster iteration.

 ### Teams directory

 Documentation of ownership, architectural decisions, and context for each team.

-Each team has its own subfolder that may contain the following.
+Each team has its own directory that may contain the following.

 - `README.md` - Describes mission, boundaries, and responsibilities.
 - `adrs/` - Lightweight architecture decision records.